 Some of the finishes were just plain uninspired, while other layout and fixture details limited a more holistic use of the space.
 Laminate counters and discolored floor tiles anchored the kitchen, warped cupboards demanded a good nudge to shut completely, and the small bathroom’s ornate pedestal sink went way overboard on frilly decorative details while way under-delivering on countertop real estate.

 The main goals were pretty straightforward: open up the enclosed kitchen to the living room, update the kitchen and bathroom, and refinish the floors.
 Still, their designer, Vida, brought three critical points of view to the project.
 One was technical and practical: to limit work to the existing structural and plumbing layout so that the crew could focus on visible details that mattered most.
 The second was connectedness: Vida posted the project on Sweeten to find local contractors matched to the project’s budget and scope, freeing her up to focus on design solutions.
 And the third was creative: clean design details and a minimalist style found in matte finishes, simple profiles, and rich walnut wood warmth.
-We matched the trio with Sweeten Expert Nick for demolition, rebuilding, and craftsmanship detail down to the new doorknobs.
+We matched the trio with this Sweeten contractor for demolition, rebuilding, and craftsmanship detail down to the new doorknobs.

 Maria and Eric wanted an open, bright space with clean lines.
 They had drawn up a 3D model on their own to convey big ideas, and worked closely with Vida to fine tune, leaning toward Scandinavian sensibilities with some mid-century modern touches.

-Nick’s team took on the kitchen wall, which sectioned the galley kitchen off in its own corner.
+Their contractor’s team took on the kitchen wall, which sectioned the galley kitchen off in its own corner.
 To give Eric and Maria the open feeling they wanted, the designs called for approaching the two galley walls strategically.
 On one side, countertop prep space takes the lead, wrapping around the kitchen wall and extending into the living room with low walnut cabinet storage.
 Skipping the usual line of upper cabinets in this spot helps keep the living room open through to the kitchen’s window.
 On the opposite wall, full-height cabinets concentrate storage but still keep a low profile with matte white finishes and concealed hardware.
 The stainless Bosch appliances and a striking black sink and faucet combo star in this otherwise simple space.

 The bathroom’s small footprint led the team to focus on storage solutions and a simple palette.
 High contrast black and white materials, a frameless mirror, matte black plumbing fixtures (even under the wall mount sink!), and recessed wall storage gave Eric and Maria a bright and uncluttered retreat.
 The floor tile was admittedly a splurge, but with just a few square feet of coverage needed, it made sense to focus a high-end finish in that small spot.